-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Dec 19, 2017.
+Discussion in 'Other health news and research' started by Andy, Dec 19, 2017.

 Surely the products cannot be described as drugs if no molecule of the original substance exists?